 IN THE NEWS

 Cross-Cultural Solutions is a recognized leader in the field of international volunteering.
-With over 18 years of experience, and more than 30,000 alumni, our story has been featured in more than 500 publications and broadcasts, including CNN, The New York Times, The San Francisco Chronicle, Time, Newsweek, The Chicago Tribune, USA Today, The Toronto Star, The Today Show, USA Today, National Geographic Traveler, and ABC Nightly News.
+With almost 20 years of experience, and more than 30,000 alumni, our story has been featured in more than 500 publications and broadcasts, including CNN, The New York Times, The San Francisco Chronicle, Time, Newsweek, The Chicago Tribune, USA Today, The Toronto Star, The Today Show, USA Today, National Geographic Traveler, and ABC Nightly News.

 Eli Lily’s program pays for 200 people or so to travel for two weeks to a country in Africa, Asia, or Latin America.
 The only requirement is that the volunteer employed at Lilly for at least two years at the time of travel, and have a successful rating on performance management reviews.
 This year, 1,300 Lilly employees applied to participate and 220 were approved to be Lily Ambassadors.